Bukixo/udemy-angular4/angular-app/Lesson notes/Consuming HTTP Services.md

   }
 ~~~

-Do not call http requests inside the constructors of your component.
-To initalise use the ng oninit method.
+We do not call http requests inside the constructors of your component.
+To initalise use the **ng oninit** method.

-###Seperation of concerns and Creating Services
+##Seperation of concerns and Creating Services

 Classes should only be responsible for only one thing or else it violates the princple of 'seperation of concern' which makes componenets harder to maintain and test.

-For instance when looking at the CRUD action, we may have the post method in several pages, thetfore if we needed to make a change on the url, we would have to make the change across several different places.
+For instance when looking at the CRUD action, we may have the post method in several pages, therefore if we needed to make a change on the url, we would have to make the change across several different places.

-A solution to this would be creating a service which would be pruely responsible for dealing with the backend.
-All the details working with gthe backend will be encasuplated in one space which makes it easier to update.
+A solution to this would be creating a service which would be purely responsible for dealing with the backend.
+All the details working with the backend will be encasuplated in one space which makes it easier to update.

-###Creating Services
+##Creating Services

 We firstly create a service component

 ~~~
 ng g s post
 ~~~

-Inside the app.module we add PostService inside the providers array and also specific where the services are imported from.
+Inside the **app.module** we add PostService inside the providers array and also specific where the services are imported from.

 ~~~
 import { PostService } from './services/post.service';